Code-Screen/Code-Screen.github.io/docs/archive.md

 Once a candidate either passes or fails a CodeScreen test, you can remove them from the Applicants table by `Archiving` the candidate.

-To do this, click the blue `X`  button beside the candidate's email address.
+To do this, click the blue `X` beside the candidate's email address.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>